KION-TV

-KION-TV (channel 46) is a television station licensed to Monterey, California, United States, affiliated with CBS, Fox, and Telemundo.
+KION-TV (channel 46) is a television station licensed to Monterey, California, United States, affiliated with CBS and Fox.
 Owned by the News-Press & Gazette Company, it serves the Monterey Bay area from studios located on Moffett Street in Salinas, immediately south of Salinas Municipal Airport, and a transmitter on Mount Toro, about 10 mi south of Salinas.
-The station is rebroadcast on translator KMUV-LD (channel 21), with transmitter on Fremont Peak.
+The station is rebroadcast on subchannels of KMUV-LD (channel 23), the local Telemundo affiliate, with transmitter on Fremont Peak.

 This station was the second established in the Salinas–Monterey area proper, beginning broadcasts in 1969; it has been affiliated with CBS since it signed on.
 Traditionally a second- or even third-place operation in the market, its operations were merged with KCBA (channel 35), then the region's Fox affiliate, between 1996 and 2013.
 The Fox subchannel on KION-TV, "Fox 35", represents the continuation of what was KCBA's programming after this station reacquired the Fox affiliation in 2021.
-KION produces English- and Spanish-language local newscasts covering the northern Central Coast.
+KION produced English- and Spanish-language local newscasts covering the northern Central Coast until the news department was shuttered in September 2025.

 History

 Early years

 On November 4, 1966, the Federal Communications Commission (FCC) granted a construction permit to Monterey–Salinas Television, Inc., to build a new commercial television station on channel 46 in Monterey.
-The company was led by Stoddard P. Johnston, owner of KMBY AM and FM radio in Monterey, and also featured William H. Schuyler.
+The company was led by Stoddard P. Johnston, owner of radio stations KMBY and KMBY-FM in Monterey, and also featured William H. Schuyler.
 Schuyler had been the president of KTVU in Oakland, California, and Johnston chaired its board of directors before it was sold to Cox Broadcasting.
 In 1968, a planned start date of September 1 was announced for the new KMBY-TV, which Johnston said would benefit from the recent addition of UHF tuning to all new televisions and from the widespread use of cable TV systems in Salinas, Monterey, and Santa Cruz.
 On June 1, 1968, the unbuilt station changed its call sign to KMST, and though the September start was missed, construction moved along and the station picked up the CBS affiliation; at the time, KSBW (channel 8) in Salinas, a primary NBC affiliate, aired some CBS programs.
-Schuyler would later note that one of the reasons the Central Coast was picked was because CBS had an interest in adding an affiliate in the area, with NBC already spoken for and KNTV in San Jose then serving the Salinas and Monterey area with ABC programming but no CBS outlet between KPIX-TV San Francisco and KCOY-TV in Santa Maria.
+Schuyler would later note that one of the reasons the Central Coast was picked was because CBS had an interest in adding an affiliate in the area, with NBC already spoken for and KNTV in San Jose then serving the Salinas and Monterey area with ABC programming but no CBS outlet between KPIX-TV in San Francisco and KCOY-TV in Santa Maria.
 KMST would remain on cable in San Jose until 1993, when the TCI system there demoted it and then dropped it altogether.